BAMresearch/aRTist-handbook/docs/_sources/tutorial_xray_source.rst.txt

     We have opened the *Spectrum Picker*: it displays the current spectrum because we have not yet selected a reference point.

-.. note:: In the *Spectrum Picker* window, click on the button |icon-pick-small| :guilabel:`Pick image position to calculate attenuation for`.
+.. note:: In the *Spectrum Picker* window, click on the button |16x16_edit-pickposition| :guilabel:`Pick image position to calculate attenuation for`.

-.. |icon-pick-small| image:: pictures/icons/16x16_edit-pickposition.png
-    :width: 16

 The *Image Viewer* will now display a message in red: :guilabel:`Picking spectrum reference position` (:numref:`spectrumPickerPreviewWindow`).